-The function of the equipment is to detect insects which get trapped in the VARL trap, and to prevent them from escaping, as well as transferring data through the GPRS module to the server.
+The function of the equipment is to monitor insects living on the surface soil, and to detect those which get into the trap, as well as to take photos of them.
+Detected and photo data are sent through the GPRS module to the central data processing server.

 The equipment has its own power supply for the time between placements, but energy is mainly provided by the solar cell power supply unit.

 - YF sensor case, equipped with third generation IR2 sensor and photographing unit